-A track is a series of connected GPS points which form a virtual road.
-Tracks can be up and downloaded from and onto the GPS device, recorded and saved.
+- A track image is a series of connected GPS points which form a virtual road.

-At the Red Bull Romaniacs competitors navigate on a 'Custom map track' which we upload onto competitors GPS devices each evening.
+- At the Red Bull Romaniacs competitors navigate on a 'Custom map track' which is uploaded each evening onto competitors GPS devices.

-When competitors are racing, the GPS device must record where they are driving, when competitors reach the finish we view their recorded track to check that they stayed on the race track.
+When competitors are racing, the GPS device must record where they are driving, when competitors reach the finish The romaniacs GPS team download and then view competitors recorded tracks to check that they have stayed on their race track.

 Waypoints – Possible life-savers

-- by pressing and holding the MARK/ENTER key, on most Garmin GPS devices, you create a waypoint, this displays your exact position.
+- How to create? by pressing and holding the MARK/ENTER key, on most Garmin GPS devices creates a waypoint, this displays the exact position co-ordinates.